Morning Star (opera): Synopsis

 The opera tells the story of the Felderman family, a Russian Jewish family who immigrates to Manhattan's Lower East Side in 1910.
-It is set against the backdrop of the Triangle Shirtwaist Factory fire, and follows the family through World War I and the Great Depression.
+It is set against the backdrop of the Triangle Shirtwaist Factory fire and follows the family through World War I and the Great Depression.

 Music and instrumentation

 The Chicago Tribune described the score as blending "melodic arioso, accompanied recitative, Broadway-style ballads, stirring ensembles, and Tin Pan Alley and ragtime elements."
 This piece calls for a small orchestra.

 Critical reception

 Critical reception for this opera was mixed.
-Chicago Tribune stated that this opera had "considerable heart, power and poignancy."
+The Chicago Tribune stated that this opera had "considerable heart, power, and poignancy."
 The Cincinnati Enquirer said that "Hoffman's libretto was at times poetic or sentimental, other times groaningly clichéd."
 Opera News, on the other hand, called Morning Star "a rich, complex work."